Munitions

 • FP-9 ballistic missile

-The Fire Point FP-9 is a Ukrainian ground-launched ballistic missile announced by Fire Point for operational-strategic strike roles, with official claims of an 800 kg payload, up to 855 km range, 20 m accuracy, and a 2,200 m/s maximum speed.
-This source-limited record is relationship-only until direct public evidence documents fielding or combat use in a named conflict.
+The Fire Point FP-9 is a Ukrainian ground-launched ballistic missile in development for operational-strategic strike roles, with official claims of an 800 kg payload, up to 855 km range, 20 m accuracy, and a 2,200 m/s maximum speed.
+Public reporting through early July 2026 described engine validation and flight testing as the remaining gates, so this record stays relationship-only until direct evidence documents fielding or combat use in a named conflict.

 Profile / Specs